 The independent review organization is an independent organization hired by Medicare.
-It is not connected with us and is not a government agency.
+It is not connected with our plan and is not a government agency.
 This organization decides whether the decision we made is correct or if it should be changed.
 Medicare oversees its work.

-Step 1: We will automatically forward your case to the Independent Review Organization.
+Step 1: We will automatically forward your case to the independent review organization.

-We are required to send the information for your Level 2 Appeal to the Independent Review Organization within 24 hours of when we tell you that we are saying no to your first appeal.
+• We are required to send the information for your Level 2 appeal to the independent review organization within 24 hours of when we tell you that we are saying no to your first appeal.
 (If you think we are not meeting this deadline or other deadlines, you can make a complaint.
-The complaint process is different from the appeal process.
-Section 11 of this chapter tells how to make a complaint.)
+Section 10 of this chapter tells how to make a complaint.)